 Here's what they're saying about us:

-THE BAL WORLD PREMIERE
+THE BAL WORLD PREMIERE OF

-Festival awards for his role as Otto Hahn in "Farm Hall" by David C. Cassidy, Directed by Gerald vanHeerden!
+Theatre Festival for his role as Otto Hahn in Farm Hall by David C. Cassidy, Directed by Gerald vanHeerden!

 Cast of the world premiere of

 by David C. Cassidy

 at the Midtown International Theatre Festival,